Dyslexia A2Z News

 * Computer sciences

-my school headmaster said dyslexia does not exist what can i do about it? [ back to top ]
+my school headmaster has told me that dyslexia does not exist, what can i do about it? [ back to top ]

 In the UK, dyslexia comes under the Disability Discrimination Act (DDA).
 Therefore, I think you should immediately make an official complaint to the Local Education Authority (LEA).